tbielawa/supybot-mailed-notifier/README.txt

  - Pick a default channel to post to in the notify_channel() function

- - Add or remove log_procedssed calls for more or less debugging.
+ - Add or remove log_procedssed() calls for more or less debugging.
    Also: pick the right path for their output.

+ - In filter_subject() you will want to define your own subject matching regular expressions.
+Without these nothing will be matched to make notifications about.